Kartik2605/Kartik2605.github.io/_pages/other.md

 ****************************************
 # Languages

-I can speak 4 languages (and understand 5)
+I can speak and understand 4 languages
 * English
 * German
 * Marathi
 * Hindi
-* French

 I would like to learn more languages like Mandarin, French and Spanish along with improving upon German.